jasonmejia/JasonMejia/README.md

 I have B.S. in Genetics from University California Davis After that I continued towards my Master in Science in Cell and Molecular Biology at San Francisco State University.
-I am interested in how our ”self", our "persona" arises from living tissue.
-When a group of neurons start to have characteristics of cognition?
-When a neural activity starts to produce coherent activiyt that it is perceived as cognition ?
-When a group of neurons start to "think"?

 Those are questions that I want to reply with my research.
 Jason Mejia

-### Markdown
+### My research interests Markdown

+I am interested in how our ”self", our "persona" arises from living tissue.
-Markdown is a When a group of neurons start to have characteristics of cognition?
+When a group of neurons start to have characteristics of cognition?When a group of neurons start to have characteristics of cognition?
 When a neural activity starts to produce coherent activiyt that it is perceived as cognition ?
 When a group of neurons start to "think"?
 Those are questions that I want to reply with my research.
-Those are questions that I want to reply with my research.lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 You can use the to maintain and preview the content for your website in Markdown files.